 Depending on the approach you and Dr. Harrington decide upon, your breast reconstruction may be a same-day procedure or a staged process.* You may choose to have your breast(s) reconstructed on the same day as your mastectomy, shortly after or several years down the line.* Breast reconstruction surgery is usually performed under general anesthesia, but depending on your procedure, some stages may be performed using sedation or a local anesthetic.

 Breast Reconstruction Surgery with Implants

 Reconstruction with saline or silicone breast implants is one method of rebuilding the breasts after a mastectomy.
 Implant reconstruction is usually a staged procedure.
-Immediately following your mastectomy, Dr. Harrington will insert a balloon-like tissue expander into the breast pocket to gradually make room for the implant.
-She will also place an ADM for the implant to rest more comfortably in the pocket.
-The expansion process may take up to several months.
-Dr. Harrington will then insert the best implant for your body and desired look.
-Some women benefit from a breast lift or breast reduction on the opposite breast to create better symmetry.
+Immediately following your mastectomy, Dr. Harrington will insert a balloon-like tissue expander into the breast pocket to gradually make room for the implant.* She will also place an ADM for the implant to rest more comfortably in the pocket.* The expansion process may take up to several months before Dr. Harrington inserts the implant.* Some women benefit from a breast lift or breast reduction on the opposite breast to create better symmetry.*

 Also known as autologous reconstruction, flap reconstruction uses tissue from other areas of the body, such as the belly, back or buttocks to create a new breast.
 The best donor site varies for each woman and depends on factors such as breast size and the amount of excess tissue in potential donor sites.
 Some women prefer flap reconstruction, as the reconstructed breast can be made entirely of their own natural tissue.
 In some cases, however, a combination of flap and implant reconstruction may provide the best results.* Flap reconstruction can be performed at the same time as a mastectomy, some time after a mastectomy or as a staged procedure.